omidarmat/webDevNotes/react/react.md

 | Might not be useful | Exposing too much complexity |
 | -                   | Hard-to-write code           |

-It is best to try to find the right balance between tool little and too many props, that works for both the consumer and the creator.
-In case you need expose so many props, make sure you provide some good default values for many of them.
+It is best to try to find the right balance between too little and too many props, that works for both the consumer and the creator.
+In case you need to expose so many props, make sure you provide some good default values for many of them.